 0.005 ETH = $21.90.
 This is your disposal - you need to report this to the ATO as a disposal, regardless of the fact you have no capital gain or loss.
 Of course, doing this for every transaction can be time-consuming.
 Koinly can help you do this with our "treat transfer fees as disposals" setting.

 If you're adding or removing liquidity from various DeFi protocols, on the surface, this doesn't look like a taxable event but the ATO is likely to view each deposit as a disposal and therefore a taxable event based on their community guidance.

 However, this area is potentially complex and the tax treatment will depend on the nature of the DeFi protocols used.
-The ATO doesn’t yet have formal guidance on DeFi so it is advisable to get tax advice from a qualified accountant.
+The ATO doesn’t yet have formal guidance on DeFi so it is advisable to read our latest Australian DeFi Tax Guide and to get tax advice from a qualified accountant.
 You’ll need to keep detailed records of the DeFi transactions for tax purposes.

 Airdrops and forks are the windfalls of the cryptocurrency world, but will you need to pay tax on new assets from drops and chain splits?
 Will it be classed and taxed as some sort of income?
 Or are airdrops and forks tax free?

 Receiving an airdrop